celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/test-cases/tc-004-full-light-past.md

-# Test-Case #005 - DA nodes are DASing past headers faster then validators produce new ones
+# Test-Case #004 - Full and Light nodes are syncing past headers faster then validators produce new ones

 ## Pre-Requisites: